 Support for the program is derived from a NIH Training Grant, grants from voluntary agencies and other sources.
-First year stipends are $45,000, increasing by $500 annually.
+Fellows can expect a competitive salary per annum plus benefits.
 Fellows are eligible for university- and hospital-owned housing, but such placements cannot be guaranteed.

-The division of Rheumatology at HSS participates in the national medical residency matching program.
+The Division of Rheumatology at HSS participates in the national medical residency matching program.
 Applications should be submitted through ERAS (Electronic Residency Application Service).
-For information, please visit http://www.aamc.org/eras.
+For information, please visit the ERAS website.
 The HSS Rheumatology Fellowship Program Committee reviews all applications.
 Interviews are offered selectively.

 Visit Academic Training to see the most updated fellowship information.